user4223/ticket-decoder/README.md

 ./setup.Python.sh
 ```

 Ensure PYTHONPATH is defined to enable Python to discover the ticket_decoder module.
 Try executing the test-cases.
 ```
 export PYTHONPATH=`pwd`/build/Release/bin

 python3 -m unittest discover -s source/test/python/
 ```

-When the module has been build successfully, a Python script as shown below should work.
+When the module has been built successfully, a minimal Python script as shown below should work.
-See `source/python/run.py` or `source/test/python/test_decode_uic918.py` for more detailed examples.
-**ATTENTION:** When you discover errors at exectuion like 'symbols not found' or 'signature does not match' in __init__ methods,
-please double check the Python version of the venv for build of the Python module and the version used for execution of your
-script.
-I've seen incompatibilities like this even on minor version differences like 3.12.x to 3.13.x.
 ```
 from ticket_decoder import DecoderFacade